atomone-hub/genesis/README.md

 will be split as per the following:
  - 80% of the inflation+rewards going to the stakers who select validators.
  - 10% of the inflation+rewards going to active validators equally.
- -  5% of the inflation+rewards going to general commons pool with no standalone governance.
+ -  5% of the inflation+rewards going to the general commons pool with no standalone governance.
  -  2% of the inflation+rewards going to pool for open source blockchain explorer hosting.
  -  2% of the inflation+rewards going to pool for securing open source wallet systems (w/ airgap).
  -  1% of the inflation+rewards going to pool for public relations and growth.